 It would take hours to talk about the things to do in Hanoi where traditions and globalization found harmony.
 The 1000-year-old capital of Vietnam is blessed with rich culture, long history and, fabulous local foods and an authentic sense of lifestyle.
 Hanoi is no doubt the most important city in Vietnam.
 But have you ever wondered what makes Hanoi so different from other capitals on the world?
-Let's find out in our travel guide, exclusively with activities, attractions, day trips and detail itineraries selected by us.
+Let’s find out in Vietnam Shore Excursions‘s Travel Guide, exclusively with activities, attractions, day trips and detail itineraries selected by us.

 UNIQUE & AMAZING THINGS TO DO IN HANOI

 1. Get Lost on The Maze-like Streets of Hanoi Old Quarter

 The Old Quarter of Hanoi is the place to be for every traveler.
 It’s the top choice when it comes to exploring what is the real Hanoi, from cultural and historical landmarks to hidden spots of savory local street foods.

 Old Quarter of Hanoi has its history dated back to even more than 1000 years ago when it started as a collective hub for handicraft guilds from all surrounding areas.
 As time went by, the quarter developed into a gigantic network of streets and markets where a huge number of handicrafts products were made and sold.

 The common appearance of old houses in Old Quarter is a combination of a narrow front and 2-storey long body.